zer0def/nginxinc-kubernetes-ingress/README.md

 The latest stable release is [3.0.2](https://github.com/nginxinc/kubernetes-ingress/releases/tag/v3.0.2).
 For production use, we recommend that you choose the latest stable release.

 The edge version is useful for experimenting with new features that are not yet published in a stable release.
-To use, choose the *edge* version built from the [latest commit](https://github.com/nginxinc/kubernetes-ingress/commits/main) from the main branch.
+To use it, choose the *edge* version built from the [latest commit](https://github.com/nginxinc/kubernetes-ingress/commits/main) from the main branch.

 To use the Ingress Controller, you need to have access to:
 * An Ingress Controller image.